 - Select Add a user without a Microsoft account.

-- Set the user name for the new user account and click Next.
+- Set the username for the new user account and click Next.
 If you want, you can also protect the new account with a password.

 After creating a new user account, log out of our current account and switch to the new one.
 Check if the error message appears on a new user account.

-Fix – “Another installation is in progress” Visual Studio 2015
+11. Fix the Another installation is in progress error for Visual Studio 2015

 - After deleting this value, close Registry Editor.